prakash-js/write-ups/Incident Response Fundamentals-THM/readme.md

-# Incident Response Fundamentals - Premium Room
+# Incident Response Fundamentals - TryHackMe (Premium Room)
 In this write-up, I discuss the fundamentals of Incident Response (IR), including common security incidents, incident response frameworks, and the key phases involved in identifying, containing, eradicating, and recovering from cybersecurity incidents.